ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **Trax** - For his amazing disassembly of Zelda 1, which helped with a ton of stuff, and also for a lot of feedback and help in the development of this hack.
 * **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, and with flipping the Heart/Map positions in the HUD
 * **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch)
+* **Stratoform** - For his help and code towards the Pols Voice flute code, fixing both the remaining stuff from porting the PRG1 Game Over screen's flashing and cracked overworld walls collision, and also the flip hearts code
 * **snarfblam** - For the Automap hack, which was disassembled and modified to work with 1/4 hearts instead of 1/8 exclusively for this project
 * **gzip** - For his Select button fix and the slow waterfall animation
 * **lexluthermeister** - For his help on creating the Optional patch for the new bosses